datacentricdesign/iob22/index.md

 ### 05 COVID-19 Dashboard

 In the fifth Python programming assignment, you will continue exploring web interfaces.
 You will request data from a web service to collect the latest COVID-19 statistics.
 You will process this information, exploring time series and data format.
-Based on this data, you will expose a series of chat on the web.
+Based on this data, you will expose a series of charts on the web.

 Data
 {: .label .label-green }